 Do Flea And Tick Treatments Kill?

-These drugs are safe otherwise they would not be registered in our country.
+Flea and tick medications are safe for the vast majority of animals otherwise they would not be registered in our country.

 Alright guys, that’s my little rant for the day I hope you have a good one, catch you later, bye.